naugtur/human-redux-reactor/README.md

 # human-redux-reactor

+A tool for managing your app lifecycle.
+React to state in your store and dispatch necessary actions.

 An implementation of reactor pattern from Henrik Joreteg's book ["Human Redux"](https://reduxbook.com/) <- all credit for this goes to Henrik.

 ## Install